authzforce/core/README.md

 # AuthZForce Core
 Authorization PDP (Policy Decision Point) engine implementing the [OASIS XACML v3.0](http://docs.oasis-open.org/xacml/3.0/xacml-3.0-core-spec-os-en.html).

-Java projects may use AuthZForce Core to access an embedded Java PDP.
+Java projects may use AuthZForce Core to instantiate an embedded Java PDP.

-*If you wish to use AuthZForce as a server (with a RESTful API), see the* `server` *project.*
+*If you are interested in using a XACML PDP/PAP as a server with a RESTful API, go to the [AuthZForce server project](http://github.com/authzforce/server).*

 ## Features
 * Compliance with the following OASIS XACML 3.0 standards: